What is Hotjar? How to use it?

 Now choose one of these points as the primary goal of the search.
 An acquisition channel can be a funnel, a conversion (micro or macro), or even a specific page.
 Focusing on one topic rather than trying to read the entire experience allows you to gain more detailed and actionable insights.

-- What is the response of users to the banner name of my newsletter?
+• What is the users’ response to the banner name of my newsletter?

-Then ask yourself how you will implement the recommendations from Hotjer’s study.
-Including changes to the site, available development resources, and deadlines.
-This point is crucial so that your research has a tangible impact on the site experience beyond a diagnosis.
+Then ask yourself how you will implement the recommendations from Hotjer’s study, including changes to the website, available development resources, and deadlines.
+This point is crucial so your research has a tangible impact on the website experience beyond a diagnosis.

 Configure the tool with Hotjar and create an analysis protocol